thomasvs/icinga-multi-status/README.md

 ## Features

-- Monitoring of multiple Icinga Instances (Version 1 and 2) using it's JSON data interface and/or API
+- Monitoring of multiple Icinga Instances (Version 1 and 2) using its JSON data interface and/or API
 - Ability to hide/ignore certain host or service patterns and hosts/services with downtimes
 - Configurable refresh time
 - Ability to temporarily disable instances without deleting them